EliLillyCo/LillyMol/docs/Workflows/sidechain_replacement.md

 Note that we have placed an isotopic labe of 1 on the matched atom that will be attached to the core of Chembl

-The file created `substituent.smi` is a variant on a protcol buffer textproto form.
+The file created `substituent.textproto` is a variant on a protcol buffer textproto form (it has a leading smiles string).
 It might look like (after sorting on column 11)
 ```
 Fc1cc[1cH]cc1 iso: ATT smi: "Fc1cc[1cH]cc1" par: "CHEMBL501070" nat: 7 n: 981
 [n]1cc[1cH]cc1 iso: ATT smi: "[n]1cc[1cH]cc1" par: "CHEMBL570872" nat: 6 n: 431